getsavvyinc/savvy-cli/savvy-extension/README.md

 You can follow the steps here: [How To Install Savvy's Extension From Source](https://app.getsavvy.so/workflow/rb_3294a871bc952dc6/How-To-Install-Savvy-s-Chrome-Extension-From-Source)

+## How It Works

+1. Choose a time range.

+2. Savvy surfaces links from developer products that you visited during that time.

+3. Select the links that you want to share or save.

+4. Either copy the links to your clipboard or

+5. Send them to your Savvy CLI.

 ### Acknolwedgement

-This extension is based on the boilerplate provided by Jonghakseo.
-The original boilerplate can be found [here](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite)
+This extension is based on the [boilerplate provided by Jonghakseo](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite)